agdavid/agdavid.github.io/_posts/2016-09-24-10_steps_to_heroku_rails_edition.markdown

 8) **Update OAuth Domains and Callbacks**

-Note: This step only applies to you if you use any third-party authentication, such as OAuth for Facebook.
+*Note: This step only applies to you if you use any third-party authentication, such as OAuth for Facebook.*

-In development, I used my local server and whitelisted both the domain (http://localhost:3000) and callback (http://localhost:3000/users/auth/facebook/callback) on [Facebook](https://developers.facebook.com/).
+In development, I used my local server and whitelisted on [Facebook](https://developers.facebook.com/) both the domain (http://localhost:3000) and callback (http://localhost:3000/users/auth/facebook/callback).

 With your app live on Heroku you need to update these, otherwise your "Login with Facebook" button won't work.

-In my app on the Facebook developer site, navigate to Settings > Basic and update your "App Domain".
+In your app page on the Facebook developer site, navigate to Settings > Basic and update your "App Domain".
 Mine changed to:

 ```
 https://allergyfreemeals.herokuapp.com/